parinpan/magicjson/README.md

 ## How It Works

 MagicJSON employs a combination of reflection and custom parsing strategies to marshal private fields.
-The `magicjson.MarshalJSON` function dynamically explores the structure of the provided object and uses custom parsers to handle different types.
+The `magicjson.Marshal` function dynamically explores the structure of the provided object and uses custom parsers to handle different types.

 ## Custom Parsing Strategies